Osamu Tezuka: Evolution

-While the start of Tezuka’s professional career involved four-panel comics like The Diary of Mā-chan and A Man from Mars, it was the akahon format of New Treasure Island, a comic book numbering 200 pages, that attached him to fame.
-The akahon is characterized by the use of senkashi paper and “bright red covers” — both of which enabled easy circulation.
+While the start of Tezuka's professional career involved four-panel comics like The Diary of Mā-chan and A Man from Mars, it was the akahon format of New Treasure Island, a comic book numbering 200 pages, that attached him to fame.
+The akahon is characterized by the use of senkashi paper and "bright red covers", both of which enabled easy circulation.
 Tezuka departed from the typical expectations of akahon by introducing complexity in The Mysterious Underground Man and morality in Magic House and Vampire Devils.
-Moreover, he used romaji (English) titles alongside the Japanese equivalents, as well as a subtle color palette and intricate composition — all of which were unlike other akahon.
-Later: Tezuka’s style, which favoured akahon, had to be reeinvented to serve the demands of serialized magazines.
-He created the “single charismatic hero” — an example of which is Atom — to capture and keep the readership’s attention through the episodic narratives.
+Moreover, he used romaji (English) titles alongside the Japanese equivalents, as well as a subtle color palette and intricate composition—all of which were unlike other akahon.
+Later, Tezuka's style—which favoured akahon—had to be reinvented to serve the demands of serialized magazines.
+He created the "single charismatic hero", an example of which is Atom, to capture and keep the readership's attention through the episodic narratives.